-Stacked dehydrators are composed of a number of stackable trays or racks, with open sides.
-The fan and heating elements are either at the top and the bottom.
+Stacked: Stacked dehydrators are composed of a number of stackable trays or racks, with open sides.
+The fan and heating elements are usually either at the top or the bottom.
 Due to the fan placement and the open sides, the temperature isn't always consistent and can be harder to control.
 However, these units are often more affordable than box models and take up less space.

 Some people even use their box dehydrators to proof dough.